xlcnd/isbnlib/docs/devs.rst

 ``is_isbn10``, ``is_isbn13``, ``to_isbn10``, ``to_isbn13``, ``canonical``,
 ``clean``, ``notisbn``, ``get_isbnlike``, ``get_canonical_isbn``, ``mask``,
 ``meta``, ``info``, ``editions``, and ``isbn_from_words``.
-The exceptions raised by these methods can all be catched using ``isbnlibException``.
+The exceptions raised by these methods can all be catched using ``ISBNLibException``.

 You can extend the lib by using the classes and functions exposed in namespace ``isbnlib.dev``, namely: